hagersamir/3D-Car-Configurator/README.md

 Modern product configurators allow users to explore, customize, and visualize complex 3D models in real time.

-💡 This project implements a **fully interactive 3D configurator system** where users can:
+💡 This project implements a **fully interactive 3D car configurator system** where users can:

-- Rotate and zoom a 3D model using an orbit camera
+- Rotate and zoom a 3D car model using an orbit camera
 - Select individual parts directly in the 3D scene
 - Customize each part through a dynamic UI panel
 - See instant visual updates in real time